ppKrauss/my-sandbox/PostgREST-writeAPI/README.md

 ## OpenAPI addictions to specify your system

 Your application can use full stack PostgREST (the URL-SQLquery syntax) for default endpoints, and two new fields must be included in your OpenAPI spec (your `swagger.json`), to describe the endpoints with non-default PostgREST behaviour:

-* ...
-* ...
+* `x-rewrite_regex`: the regular expression that in fact represents the endpoint is a concatenation of *basePath*, *localPath* and *rewrite_regex*.
+* `x-rewrite_url`: the target-URL with optional regex-variables (eg. $1).

+When one or both are declared at JSON's API description, it is translated to Nginx *rewrite* directive.
+Else default PostgREST is adopted.
+The `x-` prefix is the ["vendor extension" of OpenAPI](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#vendorExtensions).

 ## Methodology